OpenEx-Platform/docs/docs/administration/enterprise.md

 More features will be available in OpenBAS in the future.
 Features like:

-- Security posture automatic evalution.
+- Security posture automatic evaluation.
 - Premium mitigations and recommendation for configuration changes.